eclipse-csi/security-handbook/docs/vulnerabilities/embargoes.md

 - I get a request to join a disclosure platform like [Vince](https://kb.cert.org/vince/) to discuss disclosure.
 What to do?

-Contact the Eclipse Foundation Security team that likely already has access to that platform and can add Projectadd a Project representatives to the case.
+Contact the Eclipse Foundation Security team that likely already has access to that platform and can add Project representatives to the case.

 - How do we get notified about a multi-project embargo?